Talbot County, Maryland: Cap on tax revenue

+In 1995, the Talbot County Board of Education filed a lawsuit challenging the property tax limit, citing an "ethical and moral responsibility to provide the highest quality of education for our students."
+The court sided with the school and overturned the limit, ruling that it violated the state constitution by effectively usurping the power of elected officials to set tax rates.

 In 1996, Talbot County voters approved a ballot measure to place a cap on income and property taxes.

 Since 2012, Talbot has exceeded the charter limitations on local property taxes to fund the approved budget of the local boards of education.

 In 2018, Talbot County proposed temporarily overriding the property tax cap to raise $1.1 million in non-recurring education funds.
 Voters rejected the amendment.

 In 2020, Talbot County voters amended a charter to temporarily raise residents' property taxes to fund public safety measures, with 59.5% in favor.

 In 2024, Talbot County voters amended the charter to extend the temporary increase from 2020, with 50.93% in favor.

 Politics and government

 Talbot County was granted a charter form of government in 1973.
 The Talbot County Council has five members elected to four-year terms.
 The council president and vice president are elected yearly.
 As of 2022 the current council president is Chuck Callahan (R), and the County Manager is Clay B. Stamp.
 The current sheriff is Joe Gamble.

 In the years following the Civil War, Talbot was a swing county, divided between Unionists and Secessionists.
 Although it voted Democratic at every election between 1908 and 1924, it later took decisive steps towards the Republican Party.
 It surpassed Garrett County as the state's most Republican county in 1976.
 Barack Obama came within ten percentage points of reclaiming the county in 2008.

 In 2020, Joe Biden became the first Democratic presidential nominee to carry Talbot County since Lyndon Johnson's 1964 landslide and the second since Franklin Roosevelt in 1936.
 In the 2022 Maryland elections, Democratic governor Wes Moore and Democratic U.S. Senator Chris Van Hollen also carried Talbot county while winning statewide.
 In 2024, Republican Donald Trump flipped back Talbot County, winning it by just 6 votes, the closest county in the whole nation.